World Language

 Profile of a Graduate Capacities: Design, Product Creation

 This unit is focused on the traditional sports of Spanish speaking countries and the fans that love them.
 The impact sports have on family relationships will also be explored.
-A great deal of time will be spent on the preterite tense and all its irregular forms, with the emphasis on describing what happened at an event.
+A great deal of time will be spent on the preterite tense and all its irregular forms, with the emphasis on narrating what happened at an event.
 Students will also be introduced to direct and indirect object pronouns in relation to sports vocabulary.
 Students will watch the movie "Goal" to incorporate themes of hard work to achieve dreams.
 After practice and repetition in the past tense, students will ultimately perform a newscast about a game that has already taken place.

 Profile of a Graduate Capacities: Analyzing, Product Creation